Who can be isolated at home?

 How do I maintain my mental health during isolation?

-- Maintaining a daily routine, as much as possible.
+- Try to establish a daily routine as much as possible.

-- Staying in touch with family members and friends by phone, email or social media.
+- Remain connected with family and friends by phone, email and social media.

 How do I reduce boredom during isolation?